cog

 Chrome OS-based exploit.

-4: Download a Chrome OS version 107 bin from chrome100.dev or from here.
+1: Download a Chrome OS 107 bin from chrome100.dev & inject it yourself or download one from here.

 A: Open a terminal & run "git clone https://github.com/MercuryWorkshop/RecoMod", "cd RecoMod", "chmod +x recomod.sh", & "sudo ./recomod.sh -i /path/to/recovery/image.bin --halcyon --rw_legacy".